milliyin/bad-improved-prompt-model/README.md

 - **Model Name**: [bad-improved-prompt-model](https://huggingface.co/milliyin/bad-improved-prompt-model)

-This model is developed by milliyin and is licensed under the Apache-2.0 license.
 It is fine-tuned from the model `unsloth/llama-3.2-3b-instruct-unsloth-bnb-4bit`.

 ## Dataset